jacksoncutler/vanilla-js-template/README.md

 ## Note

-To change port number during local development, add the following arg to start script in package.json:
+To change port number during local development, add the following arg to `start` script in `package.json`:
 `-p [port-number]`.